sapphiredev/framework/guides/getting-started/GettingStarted.md

 ## Preparing your file structure

 You can now organize your project correctly by grouping files together in folders.
-This will allow it to scale more easily as you add commands, events and other features.
+This will allow it to scale more easily as you add commands, listeners, and other features.
 The main folder, at the root of your project and containing all your code can be named `src` (for "source").
 You can put your `main.js` file inside this `src` directory and check that your bot still boots when you run